 Depression isn’t always a mental disorder on its own.
 Research reveals that the inflammation-depression connection is real, and increased inflammation truly has a big impact on our brain health.

+Depression impacts more than 15 million adults every year.
+(1) Treatments range from medicated antidepressants to counseling or therapy to doing nothing at all.
 While almost everyone can have short periods of feeling blue, major depressive episodes are classed as lasting two weeks or longer, with dysthymia (depression lasting for two years or longer) being a prolonged episode of a more serious nature.

 Depression is somewhat common, but to the person suffering from it, it doesn’t feel common or normal at all.
 It can feel life-altering, debilitating, and never ending.